How to Study for Course 1: Real Estate Essentials

 Then test yourself with applied questions rather than rereading.
 Practice questions force retrieval, and retrieval is what makes material stick.
 When you miss one, the explanation should tell you which neighbouring concept you confused, which is exactly how ExamPass explanations are written.

-Finish with a timed rehearsal
+Why finish with a timed rehearsal?

 Before your Course 1 exam, take at least one full timed practice exam.
 Course 1 is many students' first exposure to exam-style wording and pacing, and the first timed run teaches you more about your readiness than any amount of rereading.
 Review every explanation afterward, drill the questions you missed, and go in knowing your fundamentals rather than hoping about them.

-How ExamPass helps with Course 1
+How does ExamPass help with Course 1?

 ExamPass Course 1 prep gives you original practice questions across the course's modules, each with all four options explained, an AI Tutor for the concepts that will not click, timed practice exams, and a progress view that shows which modules are solid and which need another pass.
 See the Course 1 exam prep page for details, or the broader guide on how to pass the Ontario real estate exam.